-This inline eyelet helps provide a straight non deviated hop when jigging, and helps the jig deflect off of structure such as wood or rock when combined with the streamline shaped head.
+This inline eyelet helps provide a straight non-deviated hop when jigging and helps the jig deflect off of structures such as wood or rock when combined with the streamlined-shaped head.

 The jig also gestures a thick hefty weed guard to help eliminate snaps and collection of vegetation on the hook, and last but not least 2 rattle chambers to give more noise and vibration in the water which can also be easily removed if not wanted and reattached at any given time, making this one of the most versatile jigs on the market.

 Designed by professional bass angler Mike “Ike” Iaconelli, the mini flip jig has been tested thoroughly, most notable when Ike used it on his road to victory in the 2014 Bassmaster Elite Series event on the Delaware river, cementing the effectiveness of this jig when the conditions call for it.